This article has links to products and services we love, which we may make commission from.

-Things to do nearby Honeymoon and Ellis River Covered Bridges include dining at the local deli, diner, grille or tavern, walking the Covered Bridge Trail to Covered Bridge Beach at the river, and visiting Jackson Falls for an impressive waterfall.
+Things to do near Honeymoon and Ellis River Covered Bridges include dining at the local deli, diner, grille, or tavern, walking the Covered Bridge Trail to Covered Bridge Beach at the river, and visiting Jackson Falls for an impressive waterfall.

 Lincoln, NH Covered Bridges

 Lincoln is another well-known tourist location in New Hampshire’s White Mountains.